vinayamsnl/Vinay-Portfolio/README.md

 # [Project 2: Data Science example: Sales Analysis - EDA and Model (Regression and XGBoost)](https://github.com/vinayamsnl/Vinay_Portfolio/tree/master)

 The objective of this example is quantitative assessement of the effect of external factors on beer sales.

+## Data
 The (artifical) dataset 'Beverage sales data.csv'contains the follwoing values for each day of 2019:
 * Number of crates of beers sold
 * Hours of daylight
 * Public holiday (0 or 1)